duhoanghai/bubeo-store/README.md

 ## 📞 Next Steps

 You can now:
-- ✅ Add/edit products easily
+- Add/edit products easily
-- ✅ Modify styles without touching HTML
+- Modify styles without touching HTML
-- ✅ Update functionality in `main.js`
+- Update functionality in `main.js`
-- ✅ Keep code organized and maintainable
+- Keep code organized and maintainable
-- ✅ Scale the project as needed
+- Scale the project as needed

-Happy coding! 🎉